-The dredger that is proposed to be used is a backhoe dredger (long reach back-hoe excavator) due to the characteristics of the material being dredged and the tidal accessibility.
-These dredgers employ a bucket or grab lowered to the seabed to excavate the intended sediment material and lifted to the surface.
-The dredged sediment is then collected and transported utilising 'hopper barges' of to the licenced disposal site.
+The backhoe dredger option would employ a bucket or grab lowered to the seabed to excavate the intended sediment material and lift it to the surface.
+For both options, uncontaminated dredged sediment would be collected and transported utilising 'hopper barges' to the licenced dump site at sea or, for contaminated sediment from the Graving dock, into geotubes for disposal at a licensed landfill facility as described above.